vuolter/Broadway/README.md

 Installation
 ------------

+Take the *Blue pill* or take the *Red pill*:

- - Use the official [Rockbox Utility](http://www.rockbox.org/wiki/RockboxUtility#Download) to automatically download & install the theme.
+ - **Blue pill:** Use the official [Rockbox Utility](http://www.rockbox.org/wiki/RockboxUtility#Download) to automatically download & install the theme, the story ends.
- - Manually download the [latest released package](https://github.com/vuolter/Broadway/releases) and unzip it to the root directory of your device.
+ - **Red pill:** Manually download the [latest released package](https://github.com/vuolter/Broadway/releases), unzip it to the root directory of your device and see how deep the rabbit hole goes.

 > **Note:**
-> If you choose the manual procedure,
+> If you choose the *Red pill*,
 > make sure the files of the `.rockbox` directory was copied to the **same directory** on your device.

 > **Note:**